bhofstra/covid-19-text-analyses/README.md

 code, e.g., ncov, covid-19, and so forth).
 Titles speak for itself for now.

--   For arXiv aI used the “aRxiv” packages for R using a set of substring queries.
+-   For arXiv used the “aRxiv” packages for R using a set of substring queries.
 -   For medRxiv (bio and med) I built a scraper that (thus far) grabs slightly less metadata than those mentioned above (see code).
 -   medRxiv conveniently curated and posted the Covid-19 collection on a dedicated URL together with bioRxiv papers.
 This leads to duplicates between the medRxiv (containing both bioRxic and medRxiv) and